Board of Directors

-Daryl has served on a number of not-for-profit boards in the arts and social services and is currently a president of the Canadian Children’s Book Centre.
+Daryl has served on a number of not-for-profit boards in the arts and social services and is currently the vice-president of the Canadian Children’s Book Centre.
 He has been on the faculty of the arts administration program at Humber College, and has lectured in the University of Toronto Museum Studies Program, and presented at the Ontario Library Association and the Ontario Museums Association.
 He is a recipient of the Diamond Jubilee medal.

 Robin Taylor is a Partner in PwC’s Canadian Risk Assurance Services working with clients to improve governance practices, risk management, compliance and control effectiveness.
 He has over 24 years of professional experience.
 He is a UK and Canadian qualified chartered accountant, and began his career in external audit, before moving into forensic accounting and then internal audit services within risk assurance.